sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-search.php.txt

 		}
 	}

-	/*
+	/**
-	 * @summary Reads in and parses an inverted index.
+	 * Reads in and parses an inverted index.
-	 */
+	 * @param	string	$invindex_filename	The path tp the inverted index to parse.
-	// Todo remove this function and make everything streamable public static function load_invindex($invindex_filename) {
+	 * @todo	Remove this function and make everything streamable */ public static function load_invindex($invindex_filename) {
 		$invindex = json_decode(file_get_contents($invindex_filename), true);
 		return $invindex;
 	}
+	/**
+	 * Reads in and parses an inverted index, measuring the time it takes to do so.
+	 * @param  string $invindex_filename The path to the file inverted index to parse.
+	 */
 	public static function measure_invindex_load_time($invindex_filename) {
 		global $env;